diedexx/algoliasearch-wordpress/docs/src/installation.md

 Here is a list of known incompatibilities with other plugins.
 Be sure you go through them as you are installing the plugin:

 **W3 Total Cache:**
-- Object caching may cause admin UI to no display indexing status in realtime.
+- Object caching may cause admin UI to not display indexing status in realtime.